pawong/pwong/content/resume.md

   Google.
 - Used Kubernetes to orchestrate the deployment, scaling and management of Docker Containers on premises, AWS and Azure.
-- Used AWS Lambda to deliver responsive and resilient micro service REST APIs and deployed with Terraform.
+- Leveraged AWS SQS and EventBridge to route messages to AWS Lambda, enabling responsive and resilient microservice-based REST APIs, with infrastructure provisioned using Terraform.
 - Integrated Algolia search engine technologies for fast and fluid search interface.
 - Participated in mentoring new and junior engineers.